 Bible Maps App – Yuku

 Okay this one isn’t so much about writing as it is tapping with your finger on your phone screen.
 It is a very easy-to-use app that places a red dot on any location mentioned in scripture.
 Type in a single place name or view all the places mentioned in one book for an interesting bird’s eye view of the movement occurring in a narrative.

-For example, I looked at 1 Samuel (checkout my devotional for this book!) in this app, and it really surprised me to see so many dots clustered together in such a small area.
-For me it highlighted how constantly David was moving place to place, running from Saul, and also how frequently Israel was being pursued in battle by the Philistines.
+For example, I looked at 1 Samuel in this app, and it really surprised me to see so many dots clustered together in such a small area.
+It highlighted that David was constantly moving place to place, running from Saul, and how frequently Israel was being pursued by the Philistines.

 Looking for more free resources?
 Checkout 10 Free Christian Books With Solid Theology.

 Also, this is my highlighting, underlining, journaling, margin-writing tool of choice.